-Happy Father's Day to all the fabulous Father's out there.
+Happy Father’s Day to all the fabulous Father’s out there.
 My own Dad loved Mexican food, so I know he would have loved these tostadas.
-Growing up we always went out to dinner on Sunday nights...90% of the time it was Mexican food.
-I truly miss the availability of good Mexican food we had in California.
+Growing up we always went out to dinner on Sunday nights and 90% of the time it was Mexican food.
+I truly miss the availability of the good Mexican food we had in California.
 Now I just make it at home.

 And Happy Father’s Day to my husband who also adores Mexican food, especially if it’s spicy…these tostadas definitely fit his heat-seeking requirements.

-Overall it's excellent..as in super excellent.
-As in, you might want to double this recipe, the leftovers are awesome!
+Overall this recipe is excellent..as in super excellent.
+As in, you might want to double this recipe since the leftovers are awesome!

-Squeeze lots of extra lime over the top...adds to the freshness.
+Squeeze lots of extra lime over the top as it adds to the freshness.

 - 2 Tablespoons vegetable oil

 - 1 lb ground beef chuck

 - 1 large white onion, minced